Café palReal has the best coffee in Guadalajara

 El Vago Imperial Coffee Shop

-Going on five years of roasting and brewing some of the best coffee in Guadalajara.
+Going on ten years of roasting and brewing some of the best coffee in Guadalajara.
 Besides a great coffee, they are a hub of the cycling culture.
 I recommend getting a bag of the washed Guerrero and maybe some accessories for your bike.

 Diagonal Golfo de Cortés 4139, Monraz, Guadalajara